** Mintos review updated November 27th, 2020 **

 Who Can Open An Account?

-Anyone who has a bank account in the EU or who resides in a country that has similar AML / CFT (Anti-Money Laundering and Combating Financial Terrorism) protocols to the EU.
-Sorry my American friends.
-Your government regulations prevent you from investing.
-Things may change after the Brexit so if you are considering opening an account, I would do it soon.
+Anyone outside of the UK who has a bank account in the EU or who resides in a country that has similar AML / CFT (Anti-Money Laundering and Combating Financial Terrorism) protocols to the EU.
+Neither UK or American residents can invest through Mintos.

 What’s The Minimum Deposit / Investment?